 Welcome to Meet the Teachers!
 The new way to get to know everyone at Castle School of English in Brighton, or just catch up with your favourite teachers.
-Our first teacher is Andy Smith who has been with us for many years now.
+Our first teacher is Andy Smith who has been with us for several years now.
 He is a very popular teacher who is well known for his fun and educational General English and IELTS class in Brighton.

 Hello Andy.
 Please tell us some more about yourself.
 How long have you been a teacher?